holoviz/panel/doc/Roadmap.rst

    As mentioned in
    `issue 2 <https://github.com/pyviz/panel/issues/2>`__,
-   the ipywidgets-based libraries will be more complicated to support, but any library that produces PNG, SVG, HTML, or other basic type should be very straightforward to include.
+   the ipywidgets-based libraries will be more complicated to support, but any library that produces PNG, SVG, HTML, or another basic type should be very straightforward to include.

 3. **Themes**: By default, Panel apps use Bokeh's default theming,